manumerous/super_advanced_AI/README.md

-# super_advanced_AI
+# Super Advanced AI (Machine Learning Mini Projects)

-This repository contains the code of all coding exercises to the course Introduction to Machine Learning from Jsmea, Lukas and Manuel
+This repository contains the code of all mini projects to the ETHZ course Introduction to Machine Learning from Jsmea, Lukas and Manuel